Posted in 2026 in News & Updates

 Pierce the Veil becomes only the second San Diego rock band in Petco Park's 21-year concert history to headline a full-stadium show.
 The first was Blink-182, who Pierce the Veil actually opened for at this same venue on June 30, 2024.
 Now they return as headliners.

 Pierce the Veil is San Diego through and through.
-Brothers Vic Fuentes (vocals, rhythm guitar) and Mike Fuentes (drums) met their earliest fans at Mission Bay High School, playing backyard parties for surfers and skaters in a band called Early Times.
+Brothers Vic Fuentes (vocals, rhythm guitar) and Mike Fuentes (drums) got their start at Mission Bay High School, playing backyard parties for surfers and skaters in a band called Early Times.

-The brothers evolved through Before Today (signed to Equal Vision Records while Vic was studying graphic design at SDSU), but it wasn't until they formed Pierce the Veil in 2006 with Tony Perry (lead guitar) and Jaime Preciado (bass) that everything clicked.
+The brothers evolved through Before Today (signed to Equal Vision Records while Vic was studying graphic design at San Diego State University), but everything clicked when they formed Pierce the Veil in 2006 with Tony Perry (lead guitar) and Jaime Preciado (bass).

-Vic taught himself to sing—he was the only one in his early bands with any vocal ability—and plays guitar by ear, a skill learned from his jazz and Spanish musician father who built a recording studio in the family's Mission Bay home.
+Here's what makes their story special: Vic taught himself to sing because he was the only one in his early bands with any vocal ability.
+He plays guitar by ear, a skill learned from his jazz and Spanish musician father who built a recording studio in the family's Mission Bay home.
 It's where Vic and Mike recorded their first demos and wrote much of their early material.

 Pierce the Veil's trajectory mirrors San Diego's best success stories: local venue shows, word of mouth, relentless touring.
-Equal Vision Records flew out to see them at Soma, signed them that night, and life changed overnight.
+Equal Vision Records flew out to see them at Soma, signed them that night, and everything changed.

 A Flair for the Dramatic (2007) announced their arrival, but Selfish Machines (2010) established them as post-hardcore heavyweights.
-The album hit #1 on Billboard's Heatseekers Chart and featured "Caraphernelia" (with Jeremy McKinnon of A Day to Remember) and "Bulletproof Love."
+The album hit number one on Billboard's Heatseekers Chart and featured "Caraphernelia" (with Jeremy McKinnon of A Day to Remember) and "Bulletproof Love."

-Misadventures (2016) debuted at #4 on the Billboard 200, cementing their arena-level status.
+Misadventures (2016) debuted at number 4 on the Billboard 200, cementing their arena-level status.
 Songs like "Circles," "Texas Is Forever," and "Dive In" showed a band confident in pushing boundaries while maintaining the emotional core fans loved.

 By then, Pierce the Veil had sold out Soma's main room repeatedly—only Switchfoot and As I Lay Dying have bigger local draws—proving the San Diego underground could produce genuine headliners.

-After PTV drummer Mike Fuentes departed in late 2017, Pierce the Veil went silent for seven years.
-The remaining trio returned with The Jaws of Life (February 2023), featuring Brad Hargreaves of Third Eye Blind on drums.
+After drummer Mike Fuentes departed in late 2017, Pierce the Veil went silent for seven years.
+Fans wondered if they'd ever return.
+The remaining trio came back with The Jaws of Life (February 2023), featuring Brad Hargreaves of Third Eye Blind on drums.
 Lead single "Pass the Nirvana" reminded everyone the band hadn't lost a step.

-Pierce the Veil spent three years touring the world with massive production: panoramic LED visuals, elaborate lighting, and thunderous low-end.
+Pierce the Veil spent three years touring the world with their most ambitious production yet: panoramic LED visuals, elaborate lighting, and sound systems that could level buildings.
 The tour wrapped April 22, 2026 in Honolulu, making this September stadium show the definitive finale to their most successful era and their 20th anniversary celebration.

 Is this show all ages?